 It was a pre-birthday celebration, at Barrio Mexican Kitchen in Seattle where I flipped out over this mojito.
 Oh my, have you been?
 If you’re ever in Seattle, you must go!
 I had smoked mushroom enchiladas with, you know it, a strawberry mojito.
 Talk about inspired!

-I was hesitant to even order a cocktail because they’re so blasted expensive, and then half the time the cocktail doesn’t even taste good… I usually just go with wine and reserve cocktails for home.
+I was hesitant to even order a cocktail because they’re so blasted expensive, and then half the time the cocktail doesn’t even taste good… or it’s way too sweet.
+I usually just go with wine and reserve cocktails for home.
 But I trusted.
 After-all, Barrio was named “Ace Bar Staff” and “Best Bartender.”
 I was not disappointed.

 How to Make Strawberry Mojitos: